• Skip to main content

 The Spider plant grows pretty quickly if it gets decent conditions.

-These leaves can get pulled by any moving object, especially if you keep it on a table or desk in your home.
+Once it gets bigger, the leaves of this plant grow like ribbons.
+These leaves can get pulled by any moving object, especially if you keep the plant on a table or desk in your home.

+It can damage the leaves and stem unnecessarily.
 So, move the plant from such a place.

 2. Keep It Away From Your Pets And Children

+As I said earlier, you shouldn’t keep this plant in a busy place in your home.
 If you do, the kids and pets will definitely pull the leaves when they play around in the room.

 Find a place in your home where the plant will be far away from them.